pism/pism-emulator/README.md

 [![Checked with mypy](http://www.mypy-lang.org/static/mypy_badge.svg)](http://mypy-lang.org/)
 ## Introduction

 pism-emulator is the codebase for the two-step Bayesian calibration process proposed by Aschwanden and Brinkerhoff [1].
 The goal is to condition ensemble predictions of Greenland's contribution to future sea-level on contemporary [surface speeds](https://nsidc.org/data/NSIDC-0670/versions/1) and [cumulative mass loss](http://imbie.org).
+However, the method is model-agnostic and instead of surface speeds and mass loss, one can use other calibration targets.

 ## Methods